vfbiby/tdd-restful/README.md

 # tdd-restful

-I write a lot manually under doc dir!
+There are many manually under doc dir!